-Site No. 1 Dogwood.
+Site No. 1 Dogwood

 Dogwood's main camping area has a capacity of 25 PAOT, or 5 recreational vehicles (RVs) or campers.
-In all, the site includes 5 picnic tables, 2 cooking grills, and shares a flush restroom facility with the Manzanita group site (Site No. 3).
-The women's restroom has 2 sinks and 2 toilets, whereas the men's restroom has 2 sinks, a toilet, and a urinal.
+In all, the site includes 5 picnic tables, 2 cooking grills, 4 bear-proof lockers and shares a flush restroom facility with the Manzanita group site (Site No. 3).
+The women's restroom has 2 sinks and 2 toilets.
+The men's restroom has 2 sinks, a toilet, and a urinal.

-Site No. 2 Sugarpine.
+Site No. 2 Sugarpine

 Sugarpine's main camp area has a capacity of 25 PAOT.
-The site includes 4 picnic tables, 2 prep tables, a large pedestal cooking grill, and 4 grill/fire ring units.
-The site also has a vault restroom facility with a men's and women's toilet.
+The site includes 4 picnic tables, 2 preparation tables, a large pedestal cooking grill, 4 grill/fire ring units, and 4 bear-proof lockers.
+The site also has a vault restroom facility with men's and women's units.

-Site No. 3 Manzanita.
+Site No. 3 Manzanita

 Manzanita's main camp area is large with ample sites for tents for up to 50 PAOT.
-The site includes 8 picnic tables, 2 food preparation tables, and 8 grill/fire ring units.
-The site shares the flush restrooms with the Dogwood group site (Site No. 1), which has a women's side with 2 sinks and 2 toilets; and a men's side with 2 sinks, a toilet, and a urinal.
+The site includes 8 picnic tables, 2 food preparation tables, 8 grill/fire ring units, and 4 bear-proof lockers.
+The site shares the flush restrooms with the Dogwood group site (Site No. 1), which has a women's side with 2 sinks and 2 toilets and a men's side with 2 sinks, a toilet, and a urinal.

-Site No. 4 Ponderosa.
+Site No. 4 Ponderosa

 Ponderosa's main camp area has a capacity of 25 PAOT.
 The site can accommodate many tents dispersed throughout the site, but the site is not ideal for RVs, campers, and trailers due to the sloped parking area.
-In all, the site includes 4 picnic tables, 2 food preparation tables, and 4 grill/fire ring units.
-This site shares the flush restrooms with the Madrone group site (Site No. 5), which has a women's side with 2 sinks and 2 toilets; and a men's side with 2 sinks, a toilet, and a urinal.
+In all, the site includes 4 picnic tables, 2 food preparation tables, 4 grill/fire ring units, and 4 bear-proof lockers.
+This site shares the flush restrooms with the Madrone group site (Site No. 5), which has a women's side with 2 sinks and 2 toilets and a men's side with 2 sinks, a toilet, and a urinal.

-Site No. 5 Madrone.
-The Madrone site has a capacity of 25 PAOT, a large parking area, and is the most secluded of the six group sites at Hornswoggle Campground.
-The site includes 4 picnic tables, 2 food preparation tables, and 4 grill/fire ring units.
-This site shares the flush restrooms with the Ponderosa group site (Site No. 4), which has a women's side with 2 sinks and 2 toilets; and a men's side with two sinks, a toilet, and a urinal.
+Site No. 5 Madrone

+The Madrone site has a capacity of 25 PAOT, a large parking area, and is the most secluded of the 6 group sites at Hornswoggle Campground.
+The site includes 4 picnic tables, 2 food preparation tables, 4 grill/fire ring units and 4 bear-proof lockers.
+This site shares the flush restrooms with the Ponderosa group site (Site No. 4), which has a women's unit with 2 sinks and 2 toilets and a men's unit with 2 sinks, a toilet, and a urinal.

-Site No. 6 Douglas Fir.
+Site No. 6 Douglas Fir

 Douglas Fir's main camp area has a capacity of 25 PAOT in a flat, open and well-shaded/forested area.
-The site includes 4 picnic tables, 2 food preparation tables, and 4 grill/fire ring units.
-This site has a vault restroom building.
+The site includes 4 picnic tables, 2 food preparation tables, 4 grill/fire ring units and 4 bear-proof lockers.
+This site has a vault restroom building with a single toilet.